DDA Compliant Disabled Systems

-Service providers including Care Homes, Hotels, Restaurants, Pubs, Clubs, Gyms, Swimming pools and Hospitals now had to make reasonable adjustments to their premises or the way they provide their services to ensure they are not unreasonably difficult for disabled people to use.
+Service providers including Care Homes, Hotels, Restaurants, Pubs, Clubs, Gyms, Swimming pools and Hospitals now have to make reasonable adjustments to their premises or the way they provide their services to ensure they are not unreasonably difficult for disabled people to use.

 Click 24 can help you to ensure that your organisation doesn’t fall foul of the Disability Discrimination Act by installing a range of facilities to aid your buildings’ disabled visitors and staff.
 We can also adapt current security and safety systems if changes are required to make them more suitable for use by disabled persons.